 The revolutionary NEW animated graphic video tutorials illustrate every detail of hand and finger movement across the keyboard.

-These full studio production video lessons, and superior multimedia platform are a milestone in court reporting, captioning, and CART Providing distance education!
+These full studio production video lessons, and superior multimedia platform are a first in court reporting, captioning, and CART Providing online training!

 WH O WHO